aosabook/500lines/dagoba/chapter.md

 #### Except

-We've already seen cases where we would like to say "Give me all of Thor's siblings who are not Thor".
+We've already seen cases where we would like to say "Give me all Thor's siblings who are not Thor".
 We can do that with a filter:

 ```javascript
 g.v('Thor').out().in().unique().filter(function(asgardian) {return asgardian._id != 'Thor'}).run()